 I found this case particularly interesting because it did not fit the typical dog bite case I am often called upon to opine about as an expert witness.
 Often, dog bite litigation cases involve issues about provocation and negligence, and often the breeds involved are pit bulls type dogs.

 In the current instance, the breed involved was a Rottweiler.
 Rottweilers have a reputation for being territorial.
-Hence, given the territorial tendencies of some (but not all) Rottweiler- type dogs, a Stand-Your-Ground defense becomes more plausible, at least from an animal behavior perspective. ((Nonetheless, the Court prohibited evidence and testimony at trial about the breed characteristics of Rottweilers due to its potentially prejudicial nature.
-However, other aspects of this particular Rottweiler’s behavior were sufficient to suggest that the defendant was reasonable in his fear of this dog.))
+Hence, given the territorial tendencies of some (but not all) Rottweiler- type dogs, a Stand-Your-Ground defense becomes more plausible, at least from an animal behavior perspective.
+Nonetheless, the Court prohibited evidence and testimony at trial about the breed characteristics of Rottweilers due to its potentially prejudicial nature.
+However, other aspects of this particular … Continue reading

 Legal perspective on Stand Your Ground defense

 The fatal shooting of unarmed Trayvon Martin by George Zimmerman in Stanford Florida in 2012 raise national outcry about the controversial law known as “Stand Your Ground”.
 In this incident, Zimmerman, a white man and a neighborhood watch captain, shot and killed 17-year-old Martin, a black man.
 Zimmerman observed Martin walking alone in the neighborhood while he was patrolling the neighborhood in a gated community in Stanford, Florida.
 Zimmerman and Martin scuffled and in the scuffle Zimmerman fired a single shot which killed Martin.
 Subsequently, at trial Zimmerman was acquitted of murdering Martin based on the stand your ground defense.